Feds spend $2.4 million on cloud seeding for Colorado River

 The seven Colorado River basin states are still negotiating with the Bureau of Reclamation on how they will conserve 2 million to 4 million acre-feet of water — or up to roughly one-third.
 The Bureau is expected to release a draft proposal this month and expects to finalize plans by mid-August, when it typically announces the amount of water available from the Colorado River for the following year.

-With such an over-allocated river, everyone will have to use less, particularly the agricultural sector, said Kathryn Sorenson of the Kyl Center for Water Policy think tank.
+With such an over-allocated river, everyone will have to use less, particularly the agricultural sector, said Kathryn Sorensen of the Kyl Center for Water Policy think tank.

 “I think a lot the allure of this type of program is it's easier to talk about how do we get more than to talk about who has to use less,” she said.

-Note: This story was first published on March 16, 2023.
-It was updated on March 17, 2023 to correct the surname of a source from the Kyle Center on Water Policy.
-She is Kathryn Sorensen, not Sorenson.